 Our programming for next year is in place with our traditional Under Milk Wood reading, Gwyl Dewi celebration, Cymanfa Ganu, and our second Annual Great Welsh Cake Bake-off Contest and we are looking for other opportunities to have fun and to support the church.
 We, the church Council, are open to your ideas and an Eisteddfod has already been suggested.
 We are appreciative of our friends at New York Welsh www.newyorkwelsh.com with whom we shared our summer picnic and who are doing a great job of growing the community and we look forward to collaborating with them again next year.

-As a result, we ask that you join us in helping to keep the work of the Church going.
-Enclosed with this letter you will find the Yearly Pledge form.
-Your pledges allow us to continue our programs and events that help knit us together as a group and keep our unique heritage, culture and beautiful language strong.
-You will also have the opportunity to donate to the Poinsettia Fund to cover the costs of decorating the Sanctuary for our Christmas worship and to remember our loved ones.
+As to our Yearly Pledge campaign, your generosity allows us to continue our programs and events which help knit us together as a group and keep our unique heritage, culture and beautiful language strong.
+You can also donate to the Poinsettia Fund to cover the costs of decorating the sanctuary for our Christmas worship and to remember loved ones.
+And, this year we are offering the option to pay either/both by credit card - just click for the link here.
 Please give as generously as you are able.

-Thank you for your support, your friendship and your commitment to the Welsh Congregation in New York.
+Thank you for your support, your friendship and your commitment to the Welsh Congregation in New York City.